 Many people think that tax fraud is the same as tax evasion.
 Whilst the outcome is largely the same this is essentially wrong.
 Whilst both involve misleading the Inland Revenue in order to pay less tax, tax evasion is a type of tax fraud that may well be investigated.

 Tax fraud is taking illegal steps in order to lower your tax bill.
 It is also the deliberate understatement or omission of tax.

 When you are suspected of tax evasion, it is the because of the efforts to not pay tax by illegal means.

 We can look at this in a much simpler way…

-If you submit a return to HMRC but fail to declare part of your income or produce false invoices, this is a fraud.
+If you submit a return to HMRC but fail to declare part of your income or produce false invoices, this is a Tax Fraud.

 If you simply did not submit a return, technically you did not omit anything.
 This is Tax Evasion – you have been evading tax!

 Either way, both of these offences are serious and should be handled carefully by an expert.

-Tax fraud inspectors within the Civil Investigation of Fraud departments are more experienced HMRC inspectors and are likely to be extremely intrusive.
+HMRC Inspectors within the Civil Investigation of Tax Fraud departments are more experienced and are likely to be extremely intrusive.

-The Civil Investigation of Fraud teams deal with investigations involving up to £500,000.
+The Civil Investigation of Fraud teams deals with investigations involving up to £500,000.
 Larger amounts are dealt with by Special Civil Investigations (SCI).

-No one wants to be convicted of being a tax evader so it is vital you get representation from experts for your investigation who deal with tax fraud issues all day, every day.
+No one wants to be convicted of being a tax evader so it is vital you get representation from experts for your case who deal with tax fraud issues all day, every day.

-HMRC usually investigate individuals under Code of Practice 9 procedures which are only opened if there is firm evidence of tax fraud.
+HMRC usually investigate individuals under Code of Practice 9 procedures which are only opened if there is firm evidence of tax evasion or fraud.